Setouchi – the Inland Sea and the Origins of Japan Awaji Island, HYOGO & Kotohira, KAGAWA 5 Days 4 Nights

 Continue on to the Konpira Grand Theatre, also known as Kanamaru-za, a 5-minute walk on a mountain path.
 This fascinating theater, the oldest kabuki theater in Japan, boasts a manually operated revolving stage and trap doors to allow actors access to various parts of the stage.

-In the afternoon you could try making udon noodles at Nakano Udon school.
+In the afternoon you could try making udon noodles in this Kotohira neighborhood.
 One type of udon, a square variety known as Sanuki Udon, is a local specialty that has become popular throughout Japan.
 It is served hot or cold, and in this activity you will have a chance to learn to make it.

 Today is your second day of sightseeing.
 You may visit by car Ritsurin Garden, one of Japan’s most famous historical gardens and renowned for its beautiful scenery.
 The garden consists of six ponds and 13 hills, with the forested slopes of Mount Shiun in the background.
 Built in the early 17th century, it is an invaluable cultural treasure and received three stars in the “Michelin Green Guide Japon” in 2009.